Here is how to truly adapt and become a super user of digital office spaces.Download Digital Workplace of the Future report

 “Reverting back to my university staple (instant noodles) for lunch 3 times a week, and never going out for lunch might provide a less rich social and culinary enjoyment, but this, combined with not spending 2,000 SEK/month on public transport, has been a big boost to my personal finances.”

 Nanna Wass-Gordon, Content Specialist at TietoEVRY

-“Good things are that I get more time with my kids (this is also a bad thing ), I can do dinners that take more time in the oven, there is no need for a public transport card and my house has never been cleaner.
+“Good things are that I get more time with my kids, I can make dinners that take hours in the oven, there is no need for a public transport card and my house has never been cleaner.
 The bad things are that I feel lonely despite seeing people on a screen, my inspiration for new ideas becomes trickier to find without spontaneous conversations with random people, I constantly see things that could be improved at home (which means I go to IKEA once a week at least ) and I now consider clean sweats perfectly reasonable as a going-out outfit.